udacity/artificial-intelligence/Projects/1_Sudoku/README.md

 1. Implement the `naked_twins()` function, and update `reduce_puzzle()` to call it (along with the other existing strategies).
 Re-run the local tests with `python -m unittest -v` to confirm your solution.

-1. Write your own test cases to further test your code.
-Re-run the remote tests with `udacity submit` to confirm your solution.
-If any of the remote test cases fail, use the feedback to write new local test cases that you can use for debugging.
+1. Run the remote tests with `udacity submit` to confirm your solution.
+If any of the remote test cases fail, use the feedback to write your own local test cases for debugging.

 ## Submission